aws/amazon-chime-sdk-ios/README.md

 You can use this to build real-time indicators UI and get them updated for changes delivered by the array.

-> Note: Only delta will be notified.
+> Note: These callbacks will only include the delta from the previous callback.

 ```swift
 class MyRealtimeObserver: RealtimeObserver {